Spartinii/cp386a4/README.md

 # Motivation

-The motivation behind the course was to apply the knowledge, understanding and skills learned within CP386 operating systems to a real project problem.
+The motivation behind the project was to apply the knowledge, understanding and skills learned within CP386 operating systems course to a real project problem.

 # Installation